dragancajic/PSAngularCrashCourse/README.md

-# Plualsight's Angular Crash Course
+# Pluralsight's Angular Crash Course

 Enter new weight on page, default to current date Highlight if they put in a past date